Print the Donation Pledge Form

 Fairfield, CT, December 7, 2015 –The Building Hope Foundation, a non-profit organization affiliated with the Home Builders and Remodelers Association (HBRA) of Fairfield held their annual gala , “A Celebration of Hope” on December 5th at the Water’s Edge at Giovanni’s in Darien.
-The Building Hope Foundation benefits disadvantaged homeowners, veterans, and handicapped children in Fairfield County, and provides scholarships to young people interested in pursuing construction-related careers, and to HBRA members and dependents.
+The Building Hope Foundation benefits disadvantaged homeowners, veterans, and handicapped people in Fairfield County, and provides scholarships to young people interested in pursuing construction-related careers.

-Each year the HBRA presents awards and recognitions to association members for their excellence in their respective industry.
-The Building Hope Foundation presents their philanthropic awards to both association members and non-members for their outstanding commitment of donated time and resources to the Building Hope Foundation, a non-profit organization that benefits disadvantaged homeowners, veterans and special needs children in Fairfield County.
+Each year the BHF presents awards and recognitions to association members for their excellence in their respective industry.
+The Building Hope Foundation presents their philanthropic awards for outstanding commitment of donated time and resources to the Building Hope Foundation, a non-profit organization that benefits disadvantaged homeowners, veterans and special needs families in Fairfield County.

 “We at Building Hope are truly blessed that many of our industries top professionals are dedicated to our vision for a better world.
 It seems only fitting that we honor their philanthropic donation of time, money and expertise to our cause,” stated Andrew La Sala, Jr., President of the Building Hope Foundation.
 “We are also thrilled to be honoring our invited Veterans and two other charities for the first time making this a night to remember and a true Celebration of Hope.”